craigem/blog/content/posts/nix/starting-simple-hydra.md

 The `--force-reboot` is required to ensure the Hydra services are started correctly.
 If you do not include it then the deployment will report an error, but will have actually completed successfully.
 However you would still need to restart the machine in order to continue.
+The `-d` flag that we give to `nixops` is to specify the name of the deployment we want to use.
+If you don't provide this information then `nixops` will return this error:

+    error: state file contains multiple deployments, so you should specify which one to use using ‘-d’, or set the environment variable NIXOPS_DEPLOYMENT

+You can set the environment variable `NIXOPS_DEPLOYMENT` to `simple_hydra` if you don't want to include the `-d simple_hydra` information every time.

     $ nixops deploy -d simple_hydra --force-reboot